antmicro/topwrap/docs/source/description_files.md

 The names `s_axis` and `m_axis` will be used to group the selected ports.
 Each signal in an interface has a name which must match with the signal that it is connected to, for example `TDATA: port_name` connects to `TDATA: other_port_name`.

-To speed up the generation of YAMLs, Topwrap's `parse` command (see {ref}`Generating IP core description YAMLs <generating-ip-yamls>`) can be used to generate YAMLs from HDL source files and then the generated YAML can be adjusted accordingly.
+To speed up the generation of YAMLs, Topwrap's `parse` command (see {ref}`Generating IP core description YAMLs <advanced-options-CLI-generating-ip-yamls>`) can be used to generate YAMLs from HDL source files.

 (design-description-port-widths)=
 ### Port widths
-You can specify the width of port in a notation like the following:
+You can specify the port width in the following format:

 ```yaml
 signals: